-The CrownMob mobile platform will connect consumers to African-American stylists, barbers and hair care products like never before.
+The CrownMob mobile platform will connect consumers to African-American stylists, barbers, and hair care products like never before.

-Being selected for a business accelerator is an amazing accomplishment for any start-up company.
-Being selected for one of the Top 30 Business Accelerator in the country is an even greater accomplishment.
+Being selected for a business accelerator is a fantastic accomplishment for any start-up company.
+Getting chosen for one of the Top 30 Business Accelerators in the country is an even more significant accomplishment.
 Being a Black-owned start-up company selected for a top business accelerator program is beyond noteworthy.

-Uptech selects up to 10 startups to complete the 6-month accelerator program driven by intensive entrepreneurship education, one-on-one mentoring, and extensive community involvement.
+Uptech selects up to 10 startups yearly to complete the 6-month accelerator program.
+The program is driven by intensive entrepreneurship education, one-on-one mentoring, and extensive community involvement.
 The UpTech Fund invests up to $50,000 per startup during the program, giving companies the capital they need to succeed.

-“I feel like we got into Harvard.” said Co-founder and CEO Ricardo Grant as he explained how Uptech provided funding to CrownMob to aid the company with its development.
+“I feel like we got into Harvard,” said Co-founder and C.E.O.
+Ricardo Grant as he explained how Uptech provided funding to CrownMob to aid the company with its development.

 Grant said, “My wife ordered bundles of hair and products.
 I was curious about the cost.
 I looked at the credit card statement and saw the price for her most recent purchases exceeded $600!”

-Grant calls CrownMob’s technology a game changer.
+Grant calls CrownMob’s technology a game-changer.
 “With this information available at consumer’s fingertips,” Grant says, “users can execute their buying power faster and with better insight.”